theOGognf/rl8/README.rst

 rlstack: A Minimal RL Toolkit
 =============================

-**rlstack** is a high throughput, infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving around 500k environment transitions (and one policy update) per second using a single NVIDIA RTX 2080.
+**rlstack** is an infinite horizon RL library that can simulate highly parallelized environments, and can train a PPO policy using those highly parallelized environments, achieving up to 500k environment transitions (and one policy update) per second using a single NVIDIA RTX 2080.

 * **Documentation**: https://theogognf.github.io/rlstack/
 * **PyPI**: https://pypi.org/project/rlstack/